hnthap/barebonesim/README.en.md

 #### Use snippets

-To save your coding time, use existing snippets that perform basic operations (addtion, subtraction, multiplication, division, comparison, Boolean toggle, changing a variable's sign).
+To save your coding time, use existing snippets that perform basic operations (addtion, subtraction, multiplication, division, comparison, Boolean toggling, changing a variable's sign).

 #### Assign starting values for variables